RausellLab/NCBoost-2/README.md

 ### 3. Download the feature file

-NCBoost 2 features for 1,879,856,949 positions are available [here](https://storage.googleapis.com/ncboost-cbl/ncboost_features_hg38_v20250711.tsv.gz), as a tabix indexed file (.gz, XXGo), and the corresponding index file is available [here](https://storage.googleapis.com/ncboost-cbl/ncboost_features_hg38_v20250711.tsv.gz.tbi) (gz.tbi), using wget or gsutil:
+NCBoost 2 features for 1,879,856,949 positions are available [here](https://storage.googleapis.com/ncboost-cbl/ncboost_features_hg38_v20250711.tsv.gz), as a tabix indexed file (.gz, 123 Go), and the corresponding index file is available [here](https://storage.googleapis.com/ncboost-cbl/ncboost_features_hg38_v20250711.tsv.gz.tbi) (gz.tbi), using wget or gsutil:

 Compressed tabix-indexed files are provided for each chromosomes (total size = XXX Go), and can be downloaded using the following command: